-- Submit all work in standard format and adhere to assignment requirements: Times New Roman, 12pt, 1-inch margins, double-space.
-Use APA, MLA, OR Chicago 16 style for citations.
+- Submit all work in THIS format and adhere to assignment requirements: Times New Roman, 12pt, 1-inch margins, double-space.
+Use APA for citations.
 10% of total points will be deducted otherwise. - Submit all assignments and projects on time - Fully participating in class discussions and activities (including with unannounced graded in-class activities) - Demonstrating your understanding of the material through exams and final exam/project. - Use appropriate sources and citations (academic books and journals, newspapers, magazines as discussed in class-not wiki, blogs, etc.).
-Citation styles: APA, MLA, Chicago
+Citation styles: APA